Farage to pardon convicted Troubles veterans under Reform government

 Military veterans convicted for their roles during the Troubles in Northern Ireland would be pardoned under a Reform UK government, Nigel Farage has said.

-The party leader vowed to end any ongoing prosecutions of British veterans through legislation or the royal prerogative of mercy, according to The Daily Telegraph.
+The party leader promised to end current prosecutions of British veterans, through legislation or the royal prerogative of mercy, and to stop future legal action, according to The Daily Telegraph.

 “We are proud to be launching our veterans wing.
 We will fight the injustice being done to our former servicemen and stand up for their rights,” he told the newspaper.